lizhi-ntu/OCKD-FacePAD/README.md

 👀 Everything in this repo can NOT be used for commercial perpose.

+👀 If you have any questions, feel free to open an issue or contact me via [email](https://github.com/lizhi-ntu/lizhi-ntu/blob/main/README.md).

 👀 The implementation of sparse learning in our codes is based on [library](https://github.com/TimDettmers/sparse_learning).

 👀 If you use this repo in your work, please use the following citation.